mikielmcrae/TalkBox/README.md

 ix.
 Download the TalkBox code as a zip from the [TalkBox repository](https://github.com/mikielmcrae/TalkBox) as a ZIP.
 Drag "TalkBox.java" from this folder into the applicaton folder in your Eclipse project.
-You may delete Main.java.
+You may delete Main.java if you wish.

 x.
 Now, navigate to TalkBox.java and run it.
 The console should display the following error: